Josh Kline

-Josh Kline (born December 29, 1989) is a former American football offensive guard.
-He played college football for Kent State.
+Josh Kline (born December 29, 1989) is an American former professional football player who was an offensive guard in the National Football League (NFL).
+He played college football for Kent State Golden Flashes.

-Early years
+Early life

 Kline was born in Hoffman Estates, Illinois, to Rick and Julie Kline.
-Josh and his family lived in Hartville, Ohio (near Akron), until they moved to Mason, Ohio, just north of Cincinnati, when Josh was in second grade.
+Josh and his family lived in Hartville, Ohio (near Akron), until they moved to Mason, just north of Cincinnati, when Josh was in second grade.

-High school career

-Kline grew up in Mason, Ohio and graduated from William Mason High School in 2008.
+Kline grew up in Mason, and graduated from William Mason High School in 2008.
 He was an offensive lineman in football, playing tackle and center, earning second-team All-Greater Miami Conference honors as the Comets' center his senior year.

 As a wrestler, in his senior year, Kline was the Ohio Division I (big-school) champion in the 285-pound weight class.
-His record for the year was 45-1 with 32 pins.
-In the state meet, he pinned his first two opponents and in the semifinal he was taken to overtime, prevailing 6-4.
+His record for the year was 45–1 with 32 pins.
+In the state meet, he pinned his first two opponents and in the semifinal he was taken to overtime, prevailing 6–4.
 He then won the championship match by pin.

 Although he grew up just outside Cincinnati, Kline was a Cleveland Browns fan due to his father Rick's roots in northeast Ohio.

-Collegiate career
+College career

-Kline was recruited by Mid-American Conference schools and chose to attend Kent State in Kent, Ohio.
+Kline was recruited by Mid-American Conference schools and chose to attend Kent State University in Kent, Ohio.
 "My grandparents still live there.
 I was familiar with Kent and knew the area well. ... it was a combination of having a chance to play and an opportunity to help change the culture a little bit.
 We did my senior year.
 It was a good experience and I’m glad I picked it.”
 Kline redshirted the 2008 season before playing in all 12 games of his redshirt freshman campaign in 2009.
 In 2010, he started in eight of 12 games, then started all 12 games in 2011, making seven starts at right tackle before sliding inside to right guard for the final five games.

-As a senior, Kline primarily played left guard as he earned second-team all Mid-American Conference honors as the Golden Flashes had their best season in 40 years, going 11-3 overall, winning the MAC East title and playing in the MAC Championship Game, which they lost in double overtime to Northern Illinois University.
-They earned a berth in the postseason GoDaddy.com Bowl, where they were defeated 17-13 by Arkansas State University.
+As a senior, Kline primarily played left guard as he earned second-team all Mid-American Conference honors as the Golden Flashes had their best season in 40 years, going 11–3 overall, winning the MAC East title and playing in the MAC Championship Game, which they lost in double overtime to Northern Illinois University.
+They earned a berth in the postseason GoDaddy.com Bowl, where they were defeated 17–13 by Arkansas State University.